Open-CMSIS-Pack/SW-Pack-HandsOn/README.md

    cpackget add ACME.ACME_Middleware.pdsc   // pack now appears in toolchains, i.e. in MDK csolution list packs
    ```

+3. The content of the pack can now be seen in the Manage Component dialog of uVision.

 For changing the [PDSC file](ACME.ACME_Middleware.pdsc) it is recommended to use VS Code with XML extension, but any editor would work.